janosi/enhancements/keps/sig-network/20200103-mixed-protocol-lb.md

 ## Summary

-The `Different protocols in the same Service definition with type=LoadBalancer` feature enables the creation of such LoadBalancer Services that have different port definitions with different protocols.
+This feature enables the creation of aLoadBalancer Services that has different port definitions with different protocols.

 ## Motivation